valhuber/ApiLogicServer/api_logic_server_cli/docs/IDE-Execute.md

 ## Execute - prebuilt Launch Configurations

 Once you have established your Python environment, you are ready to run.
-The `ApiLogicServer create` command has build launch configurations, so you can start your server like this:
+The `ApiLogicServer create` command has built launch configurations, so you can start your server like this:

-1. Run/Debug: `ApiLogicServer`
+1. Click **Run and Debug**

 <figure><img src="https://github.com/valhuber/apilogicserver/wiki/images/docker/VSCode/run-debug.png"></figure>

+2. Select the `ApiLogicServer` Launch Configuration
+3. Press the green run button to start the server

+    * If you are running Docker / VS Code, VS Code will suggest opening a Browser, or previewing it in the Editor (i.e., in VSCode) (the _preview_ browser is shown in the Tutorial).

+    * Otherwise, you can:

+        * Open a browser at [localhost:5656](localhost:5656), or
+        * Click __View > Command Palette__, select __Simple Browser__, and specify the same url

+Notes:

+* Be aware that we have seen some issue where the _simple browser_ fails to start; just use your normal browser
+* We have also seen that some systems are slow to load caches on first execution; browser refresh can often be helpful
-> You may get a message: _"The Python path in your debug configuration is invalid."_  Open View > Command Pallet, type “Python Select Interpreter” and Select your `venv`.
+* You may get a message: _"The Python path in your debug configuration is invalid."_  Open View > Command Pallet, type “Python Select Interpreter” and Select your `venv`.

+&nbsp;

 ## Other Launch Configurations